w3c/wai-bcase/index.md

 {:/}

-Consideration of the cost and risk of inaction is an important aspect of the Business Case.
-In relation to accessibility, the risks are real and the cost can be significant as more regulators recognize the universal right to participate in online digital information and services.
+Consideration of the cost and risk of inaction is an important aspect of any Business Case.
+The risks of ignoring web accessibility requirements are real and the cost can be significant as more regulators recognize the universal right to participate in online digital information and services.

-For much of the first decade of the 21st Century, the legal risk was seen to be relatively small for maintaining an inaccessible web site.
-Change occurred incrementally:
+As web use became more integrated into modern life all over the world, regulators introduced laws and policies to strengthen the rights of people with disabilities.
+Change occurred incrementally and steadily.

 -   Early 2000s in the US, a few legal actions related to inaccessible websites based on the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act for US government entities.
 -   Despite several encouraging victories in US courts for people with disabilities seeking equal access, Section 508 was seen to have limited scope and the ADA was unevenly applied by various courts.
 -   Complaint put to the Human Rights and Equal Opportunities Commission (HREOC) in 2000 about inaccessibility of Sydney Olympics claimed violation of Commonwealth Disability Discrimination Act 1992 (Cth